fedspendingtransparency/data-act-broker-backend/introduction.md

 - setupValidationDB (Creates validation databases)
 - setupErrorDB      (Creates the error database)
 - setupStagingDB    (Creates the staging database)
+- setupAllDB        (Creates all of the needed databases)

 The order of execution does not matter, as long as each of them are executed.